 75 to easily access the public open space on the site, creating a integrated landscape setting.
-The layout allows for residents community centre point. within an
+The layout allows for residents community centre point.

 The development provides a safe secure environment for living similar to that of a gated community.
 The public open space has been designed with the dual function of allowing safe secure space for children to play with a strong element of passive supervision from the houses it also serves to provide a spacious open village green type feel giving views to all of the larger houses and allowing freedom of space adjacent to the Listed Buitding space created by the demolition of unsympathetic buildings.
 The former infirmary will be retained and extended and will apartments with communal café, shop, lounge and laundry areas which can be used by the residents.
 There will also provide 33 Assisted Living Units.
 Within the site, partly on provide the residents with assistance should they require.
 The Building will consist of individual 1/2/3 bedroomed be managers and staff available, within the facility, to The proposed extension will consist of two storeys and will not exceed the height and scale of the original infirmary building.
-Tudalen

-Tudalen 168
+Page 169 willacyhorsewood

 H M Stanley Hospital -

 assisted living facility

 willacyhorsewood

 www.willacyhorsewood.co.uk info@willacyhorsewood.co.uk Tel:01244 853891

-The later additions to the infirmary are unsightly will image (left) was created early in the design process.
-The extension of the Infirmary building is highlighted removed.
+The later additions to the infirmary are unsightly will image (left) was created early in the design process. he extension of the Infirmary building is highlighted removed.
 The building will be restored and used as within its form that residents are able to use as a in red.
 The idea was to create a courtyard space part of the proposed assisted living facility.
-The sociable outdoor area.
+The unit.
+It is proposed to insert a mezzanine floor at the western end to accommodate the third bedroom but the three arch braced trusses will be retained and restored, the three light stained glass east window will be retained and restored and the full height will be retained in two of the bays.
+It is proposed that this space is restored as a three bedroom residential Page 170 H M Stanley Hospital - proposed enabling development and house types